Research Projects

 Read More

 In a current project, we are asking whether children's understanding of age group labels such as "grown up" and "child" at 3 years old reflects young children's understanding of the chronological progression of aging, or if children have only formed categories of people and mapped them onto these labels without understanding age chronologically yet.
-If the latter is true, it would suggest that these early-formed categories of age groups may serve as placeholder structures in a boostrapping process of understanding age, with the development of the ability to think about time chronologically and quantitatively, potentially aided by the acquisition of a number system, later enabling these categories to be transferred onto a chronological representation of age.
-Finally, another project investigates whether 4- to 6-year-old children are able to use age to guide a range of inferences about people, such as their cognitive and physical development, their authority or dependency, and their preferences.
+If the latter is true, it would suggest that these early-formed categories of age groups may serve as placeholder structures in the construction of the concept of age, with the development of the ability to think about time chronologically and quantitatively, potentially aided by the acquisition of a number system, later enabling these categories to be transferred onto a chronological representation of age.
+Finally, another project investigates whether 4- to 6-year-old children are able to use age to guide a range of predictions about people, such as their cognitive and physical development, their authority or dependency, and their preferences.

 Development of Temporal Quantification